Darley Football Club

 The Darley Football Netball Club, nicknamed the Devils, is an Australian rules football and netball club based in the Victorian town of Bacchus Marsh.
 The football squad competes in the Ballarat Football League.

-In 2017 Darley defeated Bacchus Marsh convincingly in both the first and seconds Grand Finals.
+In 2017, Darley defeated Bacchus Marsh convincingly in both the first and seconds Grand Finals.

+In 2023, Darley defeated North Ballarat in the Grand Final, with a last minute goal kicked by Billy Myers to steal the game by a point.

 History

+Darley Football Club was formed in 1919 when it was known as the Magpies.
+In 1928, Darley applied for admission into the Geelong & District Football Association, but were unsuccessful, after the Bacchus Marsh Football Association folded in early 1928.
+Darley only had a junior team in 1928 and were runners up.
+Darley rejoined the Bacchus Marsh Football Association in 1929, but then withdrew from the newly formed Bacchus Marsh & Melton Football Association in 1930.

-Darley Football Club was formed in 1919 when it was known as the Magpies, playing in the Melton and Bacchus Marsh District Football League where the club was successful winning nine premierships between 1934 and 1957.
+Darley then played in the Melton and Bacchus Marsh District Football League where the club was successful winning nine premierships between 1934 and 1957.

+Darley commenced wearing black and white colours in 1947, when they purchased new jumpers and initially wore a black jumper with a white Vee.

 The club then progressed into the newly formed Bacchus Marsh Football League, and was successful with premierships in 1959 and a golden era of four consecutive premierships from 1969–1972.